jorgEVOplasmids/MDR_ISs/README.md

 ### Generalized Linear Model of survival during high-throughput AMR testing

 To analyze whether the strains analyzed during the high-throughput antimicrobial susceptibility assays (**Fig. 2A**) survived better when carrying pOXA-48 against a wide range of antibiotics, we built a logistic regression model for each antibiotic and strain.
-We used the *glm* R function implemented in the **GLMSCRIPT** to predict the survival probability and compare between genotypes, which also includes the code to plot the inset model plots shown in **Fig. 2A**.
+We used the *glm* R function implemented in the [high_throughput_AMR.R](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Statistical_analysis/AMR_HT_analysis/high_throughput_AMR.R) script to predict the survival probability and compare between genotypes, which also includes the code to plot the inset model plots shown in **Fig. 2A**.

 ## Genomic Analysis